 In Their Original Positions

 On The Shore Of The Lake

 Bathing In The Lake

 On July 10th 1874

 Gate leading to the memorial

 Just a short walk from the hamlet of Burnbanks, along the north shore bridleway, this gate on your left leads to the memorial.
 Since the creation of the reservoir, trees were planted and the area has become overgrown; during the summer months especially, the ground is dense with bracken.
 I wonder how many walkers pass this gate not knowing about the memorial, and the sad story attached to it?

 The ‘1997’ Robert Noble Wilkinson and George Ashworth memorial

-During the 1990s the memorial stone from 1937 got damaged due to being too close to the water’s edge, so a new stone was commissioned in 1997 and the engraved boulders were moved a further six yards up the slope, towards the reservoir’s boundary wall; the north shore bridleway is just on the other side of the wall.
-The family did ask North West Water to repair or replace the memorial stone in 1993, but it wasn’t until 1997 that a new stone was placed there.
+During the 1990s the memorial slab from 1937 got damaged due to being too close to the water’s edge, so a new, smaller slab was commissioned in 1997 and the engraved boulders were moved a further six yards up the slope, towards the reservoir’s boundary wall; the north shore bridleway is just on the other side of the wall.
+The family did ask North West Water to repair or replace the memorial slab in 1993, but it wasn’t until 1997 that a new stone was placed there.

 The Robert Noble Wilkinson memorial boulder